-The Edgar Road and Sweyn Road Conservation Area abuts the Dalby Square Conservation Area to the west, and the Northdown Road Conservation Area to the south.
-To the immediate north, the Cliftonville Cliff Top Conservation Area lies along the seafront, separating Edgar Road and Sweyn Road Conservation Area from the promenade and beach.
+The proposed Edgar Road and Sweyne Road Conservation Area abuts the already designated Dalby Square Conservation Area to the west, and the proposed Northdown Road Conservation Area to the south.
+To the immediate north, the proposed Cliftonville Cliff Top Conservation Area lies along the seafront, separating the proposed Edgar Road and Sweyne Road Conservation Area from the promenade and beach.

-Properties at the seaward end of Sweyn Road
+Properties at the seaward end of Sweyne Road

 The Conservation Area lies within the Cliftonville West Ward of Thanet District Council.
-The area of Cliftonville is in the region of 120 hectares and the population (at the 2011 census) was 7608.
+The area of Cliftonville is 2.7 hectares and the population (in the 2001 census) was 12,900.
 Demographically, the population is predominantly white European.